FREQUENTLY ASKED QUESTIONS

 Claim forms are available at most Kansas Lottery retailers and

-Kansas Lottery offices.
+the Kansas Lottery office.

 If I win a jackpot and have to choose between the CASH and the